Yes Bank founder Rana Kapoor arrested by ED in money laundering case

 The case against Kapoor is linked to the scam-hit DHFL as the loans lent by the bank to the company allegedly turned non-performing assets (NPAs), said ED.

-Kapoor is also alleged of several other irregularities, including the one related to the alleged PF fraud in the Uttar Pradesh Power Corporation, said ED sources.
+Kapoor is also accused of several other irregularities, including the one related to the alleged PF fraud in the Uttar Pradesh Power Corporation, said ED sources.

+As per information, the residence of Kapoor's three daughters were also searched by the ED and they were also questioned in the matter.

 On Thursday (March 5, 2020), the RBI said a moratorium has been imposed on Yes Bank, stressing that the bank`s financial capability has undergone a steady decline largely due to the inability of the bank to raise capital.